 Down on the beach the girls were chillin’, so I decided to join them for a while.
 They went swimming, which is something I do my best to avoid, so I played the old “look after the bags” card as a way of craftily avoiding the need to get wet.
 Anyway, I wasn’t wearing my cozzy.

 For the evening we went out again into Vallon Pont d’Arc.
 It was busy.
-It was market day, and Sunday’s moderate collection of souvenir stalls had been replaced by a full-on tat-fest.
-Some of the normal shops put stalls outside during the evening, and those ones were generally OK, but they were interspersed with vendors of utter cack.
+It was market day.
+Sunday’s moderate collection of souvenir stalls was now a full-on tat-fest.
+Some of the normal shops put stalls outside during the evening, and those ones were generally OK.
+There were a lot of vendors of utter cack, though.
 Apparently there’s a market (ha ha) for that kind of thing, so it was busy.

-We tried one of the restaurants we’d looked at on Sunday night, but after getting say down we eventually got bored of waiting to receive menus and for someone to clear and clean the table we’d been given.
+We tried one of the restaurants we’d looked at on Sunday night, but after getting say down we eventually got bored of waiting.
+They didn’t bring menus and they didn’t clear and clean the table we’d been given.
 It got so bad that we got up and left without ordering anything.
 We weren’t impatient.
 I think the 15 minutes we waited was a reasonable amount of time in which to deliver menus.
 Anyway, bum to that.
+A day of chillin’ shouldn’t be ruined this way.

 So we walked about 40 yards down the road and went into another place we’d looked at on Sunday.
-They didn’t have seats outside, which meant going inside to what was a pretty basic looking cafe, however the menu had some things that weren’t pizza and they provided us with menus pretty much as soon as we sat down.
+They didn’t have seats outside, which meant going inside to what was a pretty basic looking cafe.
+However the menu had some things that weren’t pizza.
+They also provided us with menus pretty much as soon as we sat down.
 By this time it was getting quite late, so we weren’t in the mood for another long wait.

 While we were in the restaurant we bounced a few ideas about what to do tomorrow, and the consensus was to go for a look at Avignon because, well, why not.